Unbabel/fullstack-coding-challenge/README.md

 #### Build a multilingual Hackernews.

-Create a Flask service that replicates Hackernews website, showing just the 1º page from the most voted news and their comments.
-This page must be kept updated with the original website.
+Create a multilingual clone of the Hackernews website, showing just the top 10 most voted news and their comments.

-The replica has to be translated using Unbabel’s Translation API.
+This website must be kept updated with the original hackernews website (every 10 minutes).

+Translations must be done using the Unbabel API in sandbox mode.

-Build a dashboard to check all translation status.
+Build a dashboard to check the status of all translations.

 #### Requirements
 * Use Flask web framework
 * Use Bootstrap
-* For database use MongoDB
+* For MongoDB
+* Create a scalable application.
 * Only use Unbabel's Translation API on sandbox mode
 * Have the news titles translated to 2 languages
 * Have unit tests

+#### Notes
+* We dont really care much about css but please dont make our eyes suffer.
+* Page load time shouldnt exceed 2 secs

 #### Resources